her-mirror/Agent-Aara/docs/README.md

 - **Email Support**: Direct assistance for complex issues

 ### Contributing
 We welcome contributions!
-Whether you're fixing bugs, adding features, improving documentation, or sharing feedback, your input helps make Ara better for everyone.
+Whether you're fixing bugs, adding features, improving documentation, or sharing feedback, your input helps make Aara better for everyone.

 ### Professional Support
-Enterprise support and custom development services are available for organizations looking to integrate or extend Ara.
+Enterprise support and custom development services are available for organizations looking to integrate or extend Aara.

 ## 🎯 Mission

 Our mission is to democratize access to quality women's health information and support.
-Ara represents a step toward more personalized, empathetic, and accessible healthcare guidance that respects women's unique needs and experiences.
+Aara represents a step toward more personalized, empathetic, and accessible healthcare guidance that respects women's unique needs and experiences.

 ## 🌈 Vision